KazaiMazai/Puredux/README.md

 )

 ```
-### How to manage detached store's and its state lifecycle?
+### How to manage child store's and its state lifecycle?

-Detached store's `StoreObject` behaves just like normal class does.
+Child store's `StoreObject` behaves just like normal class does.
 It exist while you keep a reference to it.

-### Actions dispatching for DetachedStores follow the rules:
+### Actions dispatching for ChildStores follow the rules:
 - Actions go up.
-From detached stores to root
+From child stores to parent
 - Actions don't go down.
-From root to detached stores.
+From parent to child stores.
 - Action never go horizontally.
-From detachedStoreA to detachedStoreB
+From childStoreA to childStoreB
 - State changes go down.
-From root to detached stores.
+From parent to child stores.
 From stores to subscribers.
 - Interceptor dispatches new actions to the same store where the initial action was dispatched.

 According to the rules above.

 When action is dispatched to RootStore:
 - action is delivered to root store's reducer
-- action is *not* delivered to detached store's reducer
+- action is *not* delivered to child store's reducer
 - root state update triggers root store's subscribers
-- root state update triggers detached stores' subscribers
+- root state update triggers child stores' subscribers
 - Interceptor dispatches additional actions to RootStore

-When action is dispatched to DetachedStore:
+When action is dispatched to ChildStore:
 - action is delivered to root store's reducer
-- action is delivered to detached store's reducer
+- action is delivered to child store's reducer
 - root state update triggers root store's subscribers.
-- root state update triggers detached store's subscribers.
+- root state update triggers child store's subscribers.
-- local state update triggers detached stores' subscribers.
+- local state update triggers child stores' subscribers.
-- Interceptor dispatches additional actions to DetachedStore
+- Interceptor dispatches additional actions to ChildStore

+### Does Child Store deduplicate state changes somehow?
+- No. Child Store observers are triggered at every state change: both parent's state  and its own.

 </p>